yl-msft/GalaxyExplorer/README.md

 * Description - a text card that fades in when GazeSelection collides with any collider in the POI hierarchy.
 * Transition Scene (optional) - the scene that is loaded through the TransitionManager when the POI is selected.

+## OrbitScalePointOfInterest
-OrbitScalePointOfInterest is a toggle that converts between Realistic and Simplified orbit and size views in the solar system.
+Is a toggle that converts between Realistic and Simplified orbit and size views in the solar system.

+## CardPointOfInterest
-CardPointOfInterest is used in the galaxy to inspect images through a magic window.
+Is used in the galaxy to inspect images through a magic window.
 Parallax for the window and settings are incorporated in the POI_Porthole shader, and the window depth is hidden with the POI_Occlusion shader.
 The magic window points of interest have a moving target, but the cards are outside of the POI hierarchy.

 POI controls are used outside of the POI hierarchy using a PointOfInterestReference.
 Any colliders that respond to GazeSelection in the reference's hierarchy are treated